NUgonna/Data_Analytics_Projects/README.md

 - 42.29% of the company’s revenue come from customers with a two-year subscription, 28.88% of its revenue comes from One-Year contract subscribers and 28.84% of its revenue come from Month-to-Month contract Subscribers.

-- New subscribers were seen not to contribute to the company’s revenue in this quarter.
+- New subscribers did not contribute to the revenue for this quarter.
 - Customers living in Los Angeles, San Diego, San Francisco, Sacramento, San Jose, and Fresno were high contributors to the two-year subscription revenue.

 ### Question 3:	Which subscription/contract package witnessed the highest churn?